How to give CPR to a baby/infant

 How to determine that a baby/infant is really not breathing?

 We'll go over DR. ABC (Danger, Response, Airway, Breathing, Circulation) in another 'How to ...
-Guide', so we're assuming this infant really needs CPR.
-For First Aid purposes, an infant is 0 - 1 years old.
+Guide'.

 There are differences between giving CPR to an adult and an infant.
 First of all, there is a difference between the reason WHY their hearts have stopped.
 Usually, if an adult goes into cardiac arrest, this is caused by a failure of the heart.
 Which means there is still oxygen within their blood stream, and once we give CPR, that oxygen will be transported throughout the body, to the cells.

-However, an infant or a child's heart usually stops because there's been an issue with their breathing.
+However, the heart of a baby or child usually stops because there's been an issue with their breathing.
 This means that their little body is already short of oxygen, so their cells are desperate for it.

 Head tilt and chin lift